itsjunqing/terabytes/README.md

 We have created separate clean test accounts to facilitate the marker in testing functionality.

+**For Requirement 1: Monitoring Dashboard**
+Note: The bids to be monitored must be manually created by the student accounts below before the tutors can subscribe to them

+Username: dummystudent<br>
+Password: dummystudent

+Username: dummystudent1<br>
+Password: dummystudent1

+Username: dummytutor<br>
+Password: dummytutor

+Username: dummytutor1<br>
+Password: dummytutor1

+**For Requirement 2: Contract length**
+Note: The bid and corresponding offers must be created by the student and the tutor, followed by the student accepting the offer before the Contract length can be specified

+Username: dummystudent<br>
+Password: dummystudent

+Username: dummytutor<br>
+Password: dummytutor

 **For Requirement 2: Student receives expiry notification**
 Username: expirystudent<br>
 Password: expirystudent